juin03/CPC357-IOT-Project/dashboard/README.md

 ## Features

-- 📊 Real-time sensor data display (temperature, vibration, RPM)
-- 🔮 Failure probability prediction with color-coded risk levels
-- 📜 Recent predictions history (last 10 readings)
-- 🎨 Responsive gradient design
+- 📊 **Real-time Multi-Line Graphs** - Interactive charts for temperature, vibration, RPM, and failure risk with hover tooltips
+- 📈 **Combined Metrics View** - All sensor data visualized together with multiple Y-axes
+- 🔍 **Search & Filter** - Search predictions by timestamp and filter by risk level (Low/Medium/High)
+- 💳 **Enhanced Predictions Table** - Card-based design showing all sensor readings with each prediction
+- 🗑️ **Clear All Data** - Admin button to wipe all data from the database
+- ⏱️ **Precise Timestamps** - Shows date and time down to the second
+- 🎨 **Modern UI Design** - Gradient backgrounds, smooth animations, and hover effects
-- ⚡ Live updates using Firestore real-time listeners
+- ⚡ **Live Updates** - Real-time data using Firestore listeners (up to 50 historical points)
-- 🎯 Auto-refresh when ESP32 sends new data
+- 📱 **Fully Responsive** - Works perfectly on desktop, tablet, and mobile devices

 ## Quick Start